 Prep Bircher Muesli

-- To prep a single portion of Bircher muesli, take ½ C of the muesli into a jar and add ½ C plant-based milk or vegan yogurt.
-Mix well, place lid on jar and allow to sit in fridge overnight.
+- To prep a single portion of Bircher muesli, take ½ cup of the muesli into a jar and add ½ cup of plant-based milk or vegan yogurt.
+Mix well, place lid on jar and allow to sit in fridge overnight.4 cups soy milk or yogurt

 - In the morning, enjoy the muesli cold or heated (in microwave or stove-top) for a warm breakfast.